poproar/Barnabas-Instructors-Guide/ngss/index.md

 - Tests are often designed to identify failure points or difficulties, which suggest the elements of the design that need to be improved.
 (3-5-ETS1-3)
 - ETS1.C: Optimizing the Design Solution: Different solutions need to be tested in order to determine which of them best solves the problem, given the criteria and the constraints.
 (3-5-ETS1-3)

+### Science and Engineering Practices
+- Asking Questions and Defining Problems: Define a simple design problem that can be solved through the development of an object, tool, process, or system and includes several criteria for success and constraints on materials, time, or cost.
+(3-5-ETS1-1)
+- Planning and Carrying Out Investigations: Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence, using fair tests in which variables are controlled and the number of trials considered.
+(3-5-ETS1-3)
+- Constructing Explanations and Designing Solutions: Generate and compare multiple solutions to a problem based on how well they meet the criteria and constraints of the design problem.
+(3-5-ETS1-2)

-## Cross-Cutting Concepts:
+### Cross-Cutting Concepts
-Science is a Human Endeavor: Most scientists and engineers work in teams.
+- Science is a Human Endeavor: Most scientists and engineers work in teams.
 (4-PS3-4)

 ## Learning Target
 We will put everything we have learned together